 Handlebar bags come in different designs, and the same can be said to how to access your contents.
 Each has its own pros and cons, and best one you choose will largely depend on your usage type.

 Let’s take a closer look at each access type.

 - Top Access.
 These are bags that open from the top side, making it easier for you to access your items while you’re riding.
 This is the most common style of access in many models.
 For example, the Chrome Helix the Thule Shield.

 - Side Access.
 In this design, the bag either opens from one side (left or right side) or it opens on both sides.
 Accessing your gear while you’re riding can be tricky at times.

-Mounting brackets are attached to your handlebar, giving you a chance to secure your bag sturdily and remove it without altering with the mounting system.
+Mounting brackets are attached to your handlebar, giving you a chance to secure your bag sturdily and remove it without altering the mounting system.
 For example, the Topeak Tour Guide DX.

-A large percentage of handlebar bags in the market are made from nylon.
+A large percentage of the models in the market are made from nylon.
 This is a synthetic waterproof material, which protects your gear during rainy seasons.
 It is also a lightweight material that does not exert extraneous weight on your handlebar.

-5. Existing Cockpit Set Up
+5. Existing Handlebar Set Up

-You should check the cockpit to ensure that a bag will fit perfectly without interfering with your bike’s computer, bell, brake lever and other cables.
+You should check the cockpit to ensure that a bag will fit perfectly without interfering with your bike’s computer, bell, brake lever, and other cables.
 You can also opt for a strap mounting system that has a holster.
 It will provide some clearance between the bag and the brake lever.

 It would help if you were very careful before mounting a bag on your handlebar.
 Carbon handlebars are not compatible with large capacity bags that are between 12 to 20 liters.
 Such bags exert extraneous weight on carbon handlebars and might end up damaging the bars.